 Paul Houghton (Company Secretary) was a Further Education lecturer, teaching Physics and Mathematics.
 He was the Treasurer of JRI from 2000 until 2011.

 Dr Hilary Marlow is Course Director of the Faraday Institute for Science and Religion and a Teaching Associate in Old Testament in the Faculty of Divinity, University of Cambridge.
 She writes and speaks on Christian theology, Bible and the environment in a wide range of contexts.
 For many years she has been actively involved in the Christian conservation charity A Rocha and is currently a Trustee of A Rocha UK.

 Dr Andrew Wright after a career as a Medical Sciences lecturer at the University of Hong Kong and then at Edinburgh Napier University, Andrew spends his retirement gardening, tending an allotment, and keeping hens.
 He has an interest in ‘Science and Faith’ issues.

 Claire Ashton has a background in Civil Engineering and Environmental Technology.
 She currently works part-time for a major European gas and oil advisory company, having previously worked in the UK water industry carrying out research on clean water pipelines.

 Lady Elizabeth Catherwood

-Richard Chartres is the Bishop of London.
-Formerly he was Bishop of Stepney (1992-1995), a London vicar (1984-1992), and Chaplain to Robert Runcie while Bishop of St Albans and then at Canterbury.
+Richard Chartres was the Bishop of London (1995-2017) and formerly Bishop of Stepney (1992-1995), a London vicar (1984-1992), and Chaplain to Robert Runcie while Bishop of St Albans and then at Canterbury.
 His publications include Religion, Science and the Environment.
-For further information see the London Anglican website.

 Mrs Lynda McKeown (CRES Administrator) was a primary schoolteacher and music teacher.
 She is a mother of two teenage children.